 - Respondus Lockdown Browser (used for secured online test taking)

 - Turnitin (used to check for plagarism on written documents)

-In addition to the tools in Moodle, there are various other software, tools, and websites available to students.
+In addition to the tools in Moodle and Canvas, there are various other software, tools, and websites available to students.
 Here are some of the more commonly used ones: